 We are still just beginning - if you have ideas for activities we should organize, get in touch.

-Regardless of your formal job title, if you answer yes to many of the following questions, you are doing the work of a Research Software Engineer:
+Most research software engineers don’t have that as their job title.
+If you answer yes to many of the following questions, you are doing the work of a research software engineer:

 Content of this page is derived from text originally provided courtesy of the UK Research Software Engineer Association.